vitorm04/docs.pt-br/docs/framework/unmanaged-api/metadata/imetadataemit-setparent-method.md

 ms.assetid: 02a02ff7-ae0e-4692-a20e-372405f23052
 topic_type:
 - apiref
-author: mairaw
-ms.author: mairaw
-ms.openlocfilehash: c6006c8892f650eec9528074d54f030d84ee8f88
+ms.openlocfilehash: a73afaebc2943190eeeee50367ecd31f1fb59df1
-ms.sourcegitcommit: 7f616512044ab7795e32806578e8dc0c6a0e038f
+ms.sourcegitcommit: 9a39f2a06f110c9c7ca54ba216900d038aa14ef3
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 07/10/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "67750890"
+ms.locfileid: "74432445"
 ---
 # <a name="imetadataemitsetparent-method"></a>Método IMetaDataEmit::SetParent
-Estabelece que o membro especificado, conforme definido por uma chamada anterior a [imetadataemit:: Definememberref](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definememberref-method.md), é um membro do tipo especificado, conforme definido por uma chamada anterior a [imetadataemit:: Definetypedef](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definetypedef-method.md).
+Establishes that the specified member, as defined by a prior call to [IMetaDataEmit::DefineMemberRef](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definememberref-method.md), is a member of the specified type, as defined by a prior call to [IMetaDataEmit::DefineTypeDef](../../../../docs/framework/unmanaged-api/metadata/imetadataemit-definetypedef-method.md).

 ## <a name="syntax"></a>Sintaxe